Online Medical Assistant Programs in Hawai'i: Top Schools & More

 Kapi‘olani Community College

-Along with covering clinical responsibilities, the program also addresses the administrative side of healthcare and the front office roles a medical assistant can take on.
-While robust, it is only offered in-person and may not be an ideal choice for someone looking for a flexible, versatile program.
+Along with covering clinical responsibilities, this comprehensive program also addresses the administrative side of healthcare and the front office roles a medical assistant can take on.
+While the program cost is affordable, it is only offered in-person and may not be for someone looking for a program they can do online.

 Duration: One to two years